-- 1.13 Where a complainant submits a complaint simultaneously to the broadcaster and to Ofcom, Ofcom will not normally proceed to consider the complaint until the broadcaster has first had an opportunity to resolve the complaint itself under its procedures.
+- delay in submitting the complaint) and decide whether or not it is appropriate for it to consider the complaint despite the delay in its submission. - 1.15 Where a complainant has previously complained directly to the broadcaster, the complainant should wait to see if he/she is satisfied with the broadcaster's response (in accordance with the broadcaster's own complaints procedures) before referring it to Ofcom.
+12 If not, the complainant should refer his/her complaint to Ofcom (with the broadcaster's response) as soon as possible, and in any event within 20 working days of the final response or determination by the relevant broadcaster under its procedures.
+If the complainant has not received a response to or determination of his/her complaint from the broadcaster, the complainant should submit it to Ofcom within 20 working days of the time by which he/she could reasonably have expected a response or determination by the broadcaster under its procedures. - 1.16 Where a complainant submits a complaint simultaneously to the broadcaster and to Ofcom, Ofcom will not normally proceed to consider the complaint until the broadcaster has first had an opportunity to resolve the complaint itself under its procedures.
 In such a case, the complainant should inform Ofcom when he/she has received the broadcaster's response or determination, and confirm whether he/she wishes proceed with his/her complaint.
-(Time will start to run from the date of the broadcaster's response/determination as set out in paragraph 1.12 above). - 1.14 In cases where a complaint is made under a broadcaster's own complaints procedures, Ofcom will expect the broadcaster to retain the relevant recordings, and any related material, for the periods of days that are required by statute10 but running from the date on which the broadcaster may reasonably expect the complainant to have received the broadcaster's final determination.
+(Time will start to run from the date of the broadcaster's response/determination as set out in paragraph 1.14 above). - 1.17 In cases where a complaint is made under a broadcaster's own complaints procedures, Ofcom will expect the broadcaster to retain the relevant recordings, and any related material, for the periods of days that are required by statute 13 but running from the date on which the broadcaster may reasonably expect the complainant to have received the broadcaster's final determination.